TomasKorbar/MastoTracker/README.md

 # TootTracker
-CLI tool meant to determine reach of post on mastodon instance.
+CLI tool meant to determine the reach of a post on mastodon instance.